Wentworth (TV series)

 Wentworth is an Australian television drama series.
-It was first broadcast on SoHo on 1 May 2013 and it concluded on Fox Showcase with its 100th episode on 26 October 2021.
+It was first broadcast on SoHo on 1 May 2013, and it concluded on Fox Showcase with its 100th episode on 26 October 2021.
 The series serves as a contemporary reimagining of Prisoner, which ran on Network Ten from 1979 to 1986.
 Lara Radulovich and David Hannam developed Wentworth from Reg Watson's original concept.
 The series is set in the modern day and initially focuses on Bea Smith's (Danielle Cormack) early days in prison and her subsequent rise to the top of the prison's hierarchy.
 From the fifth season onward, the series shifted to emphasize more of an ensemble format.

 For the first three seasons, Wentworth was filmed on purpose-built sets in the suburbs of Clayton, Victoria.
 Starting with the fourth season, production moved to Newport, Victoria.
-The show has received a mostly positive reception from critics, and the first episode became the most watched Australian drama series premiere in Foxtel history.
+The show has received a mostly positive reception from critics, and the first episode became the most watched Australian drama series premiere in Foxtel history and became one of Foxtel's longest running local dramas.
 The series was picked up by several countries, including New Zealand and the UK, where it is titled Wentworth Prison.

 Wentworth was commissioned for an eighth and final season consisting of 20 episodes and airing in two parts; the first part from July to September 2020, and the second part from 24 August 2021, with its final episode on 26 October.

 Premise

 Wentworth is set in modern-day Australia.
-It explores the life of Bea Smith (Danielle Cormack) when she first enters prison after being charged with the attempted murder of her husband.
+The first four seasons explore the life of Bea Smith (Danielle Cormack) when she first enters prison after being charged with the attempted murder of her husband.
 Bea is separated from her daughter and sent to Wentworth on remand, where she lives in "an uncertain limbo" until she is sentenced.
 Starting at the bottom of Wentworth's hierarchy, Bea is forced to learn how to survive in prison.